semoglou/Data-Analysis-Projetcs/README.md

 ### Achievement:

-My work set the standard for excellence in our class, marked by innovative solutions and unparalleled depth of analysis.
+My work set the standard for excellence in our class, marked by innovative solutions.